 Verdict: 3 stars

 I was happy with the results of my experiment so far, but it still felt a bit inauthentic.
-What I needed was some pajamas.
-Lilac and little rainbows.
-Perfect.
+What I needed were some pajamas.
+Lilac and little rainbows—perfect.

 But first a quick spot of tea before bed.